 - Customize your offers.
 Once you receive the initial car insurance quote, you can edit your information and compare quotes to find the best overall value.

 - Purchase and manage 24/7.
-Once you’ve selected a quote & reviewed the policy with your dedicated assistant, you can electronically sign documents to receive instant proof of car insurance.
+Once you’ve selected a quote & reviewed the policy with your dedicated assistant, you can electronically sign documents to receive an instant proof of car insurance.
 If you’d rather speak with someone we will connect you with a Dedicated Insurance Assistant to walk you through all the options and answer any questions you might have.
 Once finished, your documents will arrive in the mail and you can manage your policy 24/7 with our ‘My Surex’ login feature.

 Learn the bridges.
 Between the Ottawa River and the Rideau River, there are over 30 bridges that Ottawa drivers use daily, including the Champlain Bridge, the Portage Bridge, the Laurier Avenue Bridge, and the Alexandra Bridge.
 The bridges are often under various states of repair, with the number of lanes changing regularly.
 Always plan your bridge trip in advance, avoid rush hour if possible, and be mindful of construction workers and route changes.

 Prepare for snow.
 Ottawa’s winters are notorious for bitterly cold weather and exceptionally heavy snowfall.
 Expect limited parking in the downtown core during snowstorms, and prepare your vehicle for poor driving conditions with winter tires, an emergency kit, a now scraper, a fully charged mobile phone, and winter-rated windshield washer fluid.

 French language signs.
 If you’re planning on driving into neighbouring Gatineau, be prepared for French-only street signs.
 Luckily, if you don’t speak French, the province of Quebec has begun switching these signs to pictograms, ensuring that all drivers can navigate the roads safely.